2018.09.17-20

 The World Created by Cinema

-On the occasion of 2020 Korea Week, the Korean Cultural Centre was pleased to host the 3rd Ottawa Korean Film Festival(OKFF), which took place online this year from Friday, October 2 to Saturday, October 10, 2020.
-Usually, the OKFF takes place in the fall in Ottawa, but in 2020, it took place entirely online due to the spread of COVID-19, making this year’s selection of Korean films available for streaming across Canada, in the safety and comfort of your homes.
-The theme of the 3rd OKFF was ‘The World Created by Cinema,’ showcasing a selection of 4 films that represent the unlimited boundaries of the imaginary world created by cinema such as in animation and fantasy.
+On the occasion of 2020 Korea Week, the KCC hosted the 3rd OKFF, which took place online from Friday, October 2, to Saturday, October 10, 2020.
+Usually, the OKFF takes place in cinemas in Ottawa, but in 2020, the festival took place entirely online due to the COVID-19 pandemic.
+The year’s selection of Korean films was available for streaming across Canada in the safety and comfort of homes.
+The theme of the 3rd OKFF was ‘The World Created by Cinema,’ which showcased a selection of four films that represent the unlimited boundaries of the imaginary world created by cinema, such as animation and fantasy.

 2021.09.20-10.13